centic9/generate-and-send-ssh-key/README.md

 The script has some variables that you should configure before running the script:

     cd generate-and-send-ssh-key
     vi generate-and-send-ssh-key.sh

-You should at least set FILENAME, HOST and USER
+You should at least set `FILENAME`, `HOST` and `USER`. `FILENAME` should not exist yet as the tool will generate a new key.

 ##### Run it